dscape/rewrite/README.md

      routes.xml    : <routes> <root> server#version </root> </routes>
      Dispatches to : /static/css/style.css

+####  ✕ 2.3. constraints

+#### 2.3.1 bound parameters
+When you bound parameters you sometime need to validate that they are valid.
+For our twitter example we would want to validate that `dscape` is indeed a proper `:user`.
+In a simpler case you might want to check that an `:id` is a decimal number.

+#### 2.3.2 permissions

+#### 2.3.3. xquery lambdas
+When you need more granularity than you might want to run an XQuery lambda function.
+An example for this need would be only show the user information that pertains to the currently logged-in user.

 ####  ✕ content negotiation and other mvc goodies
 Content negotiations and other MVC goodies are deliberately not bundled in `rewrite`.